Nomination

 • Once nominations have closed as published on the CAEP website, a group of readers will independently score each submission.

-• Once scoring is completed and within six weeks of the close of the nomination period,
+• Once scoring is completed and within ten weeks of the close of the nomination period,

-• Letters of congratulations are sent to the program lead and the nominator.
+• Letters of congratulations are sent to the top two scoring nomination program lead and the nominator.

 • Letters of regret are sent to those program leads/nominators who did not meet the criteria.